QXL4515/PSC2MA/README.md

 The scenario-based notation of PREDIMO is based on the property sequence charts language that facilitates the non trivial and error prone task of specifying, correctly and without expertise in temporal logic, temporal properties.

-The correctness of the translation process from the properties specification to the monitors is formally proven (see the Appendix).
+The correctness of the translation process from the properties specification to the monitors is formally proven.
 The overall approach is tool supported and a large experimentation with OSGi (Open Service Gateway Initiative) applications demonstrates its feasibility and usability.